 There are a number of reasons why your conversion rates may be low and avoiding any of them will lead to poor ROI and low profitability.
 The reasons for low conversion could be any of the following:

-- Landing pages are not UX friendly – user experience is a big factor to your customers as complicated and bulky experiences can stop them in the middle of the buying process.
+- Landing pages are not UX friendly – UX is a big factor to your customers as complicated and bulky experiences can stop them in the middle of the buying process.

-- Level of commitment – were you able to target the right audience?
+- Prospects don’t have strong intent – Were you able to target the right audience?
 Leading the wrong people to your landing page will result in a high bounce rate.

 How to Compute Lead Conversion Rates